 Once I had made contact with Matt from iCan Teach UK, he was very prompt at helping me find schools that suited my needs.
 We finally narrowed it down to two schools, both of which were in Kent in England.
 Matt ensured that once my CV was up to date and looking professional, it was sent to the selected schools.
 For me, this process of getting an interview happened quite quickly and it was not long before I was flying over for my interviews, both of which were on the same day.
 As Matt organised this all it allowed me lots of time to plan my lessons and interview preparation.
 Both schools sent me information on the class and lesson I would be teaching.

-Do not be scared to respond asking if there are any SEN needs, ability of group, layout of room you will be teaching in or number of students – this will help you plan a great lesson!
+Do not be scared to respond asking if there are any SEN needs, the ability of the group, the layout of the room you will be teaching in or the number of students – this will help you plan a great lesson!

 On the day of the interviews, I ensured I was dressed appropriately, black dress, blazer and flat shoes.
 The last thing I wanted was to have sore feet or worry about falling!
 Ha-ha!

 When I entered both schools, I instantly was able to get a feel of the school atmosphere.

 Look at how staff interact with one another, I feel this is always a good indicator of the school ethos.

 In both interviews, I met the principal, had a tour of the school and met the head of the department.
 In the first school the principal used my CV to base his questions on, I felt he wanted to know more about my character.
 The second school did not ask me any questions as he said he had already decided he wanted me to work with him based upon the lesson I taught, this took me by surprise!
 However, be sure to be prepared for any questions they may throw your way – every school will have a slightly different approach.